 Placements involve a minimum of 25 hours per week of supervised clinical practice, and schedules may vary significantly.
 In family medicine clinic placements, schedules will likely be Monday to Friday day shifts.
 While on assignment in hospital settings, shifts may vary and include weekends.
 Assessors will provide the participants with a detailed schedule just prior to the start of their CAP block.

-Prior to the start of placements, participants will be emailed a program handbook with further information on the CAP and details regarding the assessment process.
+A handbook will be emailed with further information on the CAP and details regarding the assessment process prior to the start of placements.

 NOTE: Participation in the CAP does not guarantee any participant a residency position in any future CaRMS match.

 Those who wish to participate in the CAP must ensure that they will be available for the entire 4-week assessment period.
-Every effort will be made to assign participants their preferred blocks, however for some participants this may not be possible.
+Every effort will be made to assign participants their preferred blocks; however this may not be possible for some participants.

-A random draw will be conducted from the pool of 2019 CAP applicants.
-Selected participants will be contacted through email in April.
-If placements remain vacant after the initial draw, they may be offered to applicants on the ordered waitlist.
+A random draw will be conducted from the pool of 2020 CAP applicants.
+Selected participants will be contacted through email in April 2020.
+If placements remain vacant after the initial draw, they may be offered to applicants on the waitlist.

 NOTE: Participants are NOT permitted to hold other clinically related employment during their period of placement.